 - Walk close to the curb.
 Avoid shortcuts through dark, secluded areas.
 Stay where other people are around.
 Avoid doorways, bushes and alleys where someone could hide.

 - Whenever possible, travel with a friend.
-If you are on campus you can call for an escort between dusk and dawn by dialing 7-3010 from any campus phone.
-If you jog, do not do so alone.
+If you're on campus you can call for an escort between dusk and dawn by dialing 7-3010 from any campus phone.
+If you jog, don't do so alone.

 - Do not respond to conversation from strangers on the street; continue walking.